i-doit/knowledge-base/docs/en/i-doit-pro-add-ons/api/examples-for-handling-the-api.md

 # Examples for Handling the API

-To facilitate handling of the application [Programmierschnittstelle (API)](../../system-administration/administration/interfaces.md) of i-doit, we put together a few typical examples.
+To facilitate handling of the application [Application Programming Interfaces (API)](../../system-administration/administration/import-and-interfaces/index.md) of i-doit, we put together a few typical examples.

 Search
 ------